Arena-Rosnav/rosnav-rl/README.md

 ### Required Parameters

-The model space encoder needs to have some parameters set up to work properly:
+The Rosnav space encoder needs to have some parameters set up to work properly:

 | **Parameter Name**       | **Description**                                              |